monsterkodi/ko/README.md

 - insert common characters as headers just by typing them

 the mode deactivates itself automatically in most circumstances. you can force the deactivation any time with **esc**

+## bracket and string matching

+matching brackets and string borders are highlighted automatically for the main cursor. the find result highlighting overrides bracket and string highlighting.

+shortcuts:
+- **⌘G** jumps to the closing bracket or the end of the string
+- **⌘⇧G** jumps to the opening bracket or the start of the string

 <!---
 #   000  000   000  00000000   0000000